[Last updated February 10, 2026]

 The Home Improvements and Structural Alterations grant

-The Home Improvements and Structural Alterations (HISA) grant is for senior Veterans who have a service-related disability, although some non-service-related disabilities may also qualify.
+The Home Improvements and Structural Alterations (HISA) grant is for senior Veterans with a service-related disability, though some non-service-related disabilities may also qualify.
 This grant provides funds for medically necessary home improvements, including disability access to all areas and facilities within the home.
-Covered modifications might include the installation of a walk-in bathtub or a roll-in shower.
+Covered modifications might include installing a walk-in bathtub or a roll-in shower.

 To qualify, a VA medical professional must state that these structural alterations and improvements to the home are essential.